 Let simmer for 10-15 min.
 Prepare your rice or veggie.

-Plate your chicken putting some sauce on plate.
+Plate your chicken putting some sauce on the plate.

 Make a mound of your rice.

-Now place your chicken on top of rice finishing pouring the remainder sauce over the chicken.
+Now place your chicken on top of rice finishing pouring the remaining sauce over the chicken.